Energy and Water Conservation Programs

 Facilities has reduced energy usage (and greenhouse gas emissions) with several different types of heating, ventilation, and air-conditioning (HVAC) projects.
 Older chillers were replaced with more energy-efficient models at Alumni Memorial Building, Rauch Business Center and Zoellner Arts Center on the Asa Packer Campus and Imbt Lab on the Mountaintop Campus.
 Older fixed-speed air-handling fan motors were replaced with new variable-speed models.
 This is often done in conjunction with replacing pneumatically-controlled HVAC control systems with direct-digital-control (DDC) systems.
 During 2018, these types of projects occurred at Maginnes Hall and Zoellner Arts Center on the Asa Packer Campus and several buildings on the Mountaintop Campus: Iacocca Hall (Building A), Jordan Hall (Building F), Imbt Laboratories (Building H), and Building J.

 During 2018, LU Facilities also worked with Siemens to reprogram some HVAC control strategies used in laboratories at the STEPS Building.
 These changes were aimed at reducing energy while improving occupant comfort and maintaining consistent indoor air quality.
 The strategies included reducing the number of air changes per hour and fume hood face velocities, and setting-back space temperatures when rooms are unoccupied.
-A similar project was performed at the Mudd Building and Neville Hall in 2021 and 2022.
-In 2022 and 2023, similar projects occurred at the Zoellner Arts Center and Linderman Library.
+Between 2021 and 2025, similar projects have been done at locations across campus including the Mudd Building, Neville Hall, Zoellner Arts Center, Linderman Library and the Wilbur Powerhouse.

 The energy recovery systems in the STEPS Building were not working properly.
 In 2020 the former technology of heat wheels was replaced with a different technology known as heat pipes.